Sony A5000 vs A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A5000 lacks such a headphone port.

-Both the A5000 and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the A5000 and the A7R II have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A5000 and A7R II can be found, respectively, in the Sony A5000 Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A5000 or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.